d-hoke/runcython/README.md

 runcython lets you compile and run cython in one line.
-Mac and Linux are both supported.
+OSX and Linux are supported.

 <h2>Installation</h2>

     pip install runcython

-For mac, make sure that the file python.pc is on your PKG_CONFIG_PATH.
+For OSX, make sure that the file python.pc is on your PKG_CONFIG_PATH.
 I achieved this by adding to my ~/.bashrc:

     export PKG_CONFIG_PATH=/System/Library/Frameworks/Python.framework/Versions/2.7/lib/pkgconfig